 Flying is fun.
 Airports are fun.
 But security checks aren't fun at all.
 Depending on the time of day and the airport, the lines at these airport security checks can be enormous.
 Plus the security staff isn't the most friendly of helpful staff (especially in the USA).

 #2.
-Someone nicks your iPad
+Someone nicks your tablet

 While using the escalator to go to the Tube in London someone grabbed your bag.
 And you fell because of it, hurting your hand.
 Luckily your travel insurance covers both, your stolen bag with iPad and your stitched-up hand.
 Medical stuff overseas?
 Yep covered by your comprehensive travel insurance: medical emergencies and hospital expenses.